KQM-git/TCL/docs/evidence/characters/geo/albedo.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/albedo-cinnabar-spindle-buffs-both-hits-of-e-n1-combo)

 **Finding:**
-The Cinnabar Spindle's passive seems to linger more than the 0.1s as stated in its description, leaving room for Albedo to perform a Skill > Normal Attack combo and have both hits be buffed by Spindle's Flat Damage bonus.
+The Cinnabar Spindle's passive seems to linger more than the 0.1s as stated in its description, leaving room for Albedo to perform a Skill > Normal Attack combo and have both hits be buffed by Spindle's Additive Base DMG Bonus.

 **Evidence:**
 The weapon description of the Cinnabar Spindle reads: